-Even in today's digital age, translating handwritten Arabic documents - from doctors notes to calligraphy to legal documents like affidavits or police reports - remains a challenge.
-As with any language, the quality of penmanship can vary greatly from person to person and the reproduction (scan quality, photocopying, image resolution etc) can also make a huge difference in a document's legibility.
-Arabic handwriting translation can pose a challenge to your organization, but it doesn't have to be a drain on your team's time.
-Let Industry Arabic's expert team handle your translation project involving handwritten Arabic documents.
+Even in today’s digital age, translating handwritten Arabic documents – from doctor’s notes to calligraphy to legal documents like affidavits or police reports – remains a challenge.
+As with any language, the quality of penmanship can vary greatly from person to person and the reproduction (scan quality, photocopying, image resolution, etc) can also make a huge difference in a document’s legibility.
+Arabic handwriting translation can pose a challenge to your organization, but it doesn’t have to be a drain on your team’s time.
+Let Industry Arabic’s expert team handle your translation project involving handwritten Arabic documents.
 Our translation agency has an experienced and qualified team of translators and reviewers to get the job done fast and to a high standard.
 This article outlines some of the basic techniques needed to decipher handwritten Arabic texts and presents a few case studies of handwriting projects our team has completed.

 Arabic Handwriting Basics

 The Arabic alphabet (abjad) consists of 28 letters, each of which takes three different shapes depending on its placement in a word (front, middle, and end).
 Many of the letters share similar shapes and appearances, so diacritic dots and lines are placed either above or below the letters to distinguish them from one another.
-Arabic script is also unique from other world languages in that it is written from right-to-left.
+Arabic script is also unique from other world languages in that it is written from right to left.
 Unlike most European languages, which have upper and lowercase letters, as well as block and cursive letters, the Arabic language is only written in cursive.
-This allows for an extremely diverse range of handwriting styles that has developed over the centuries.
+This allows for an extremely diverse range of handwriting styles that have developed over the centuries.

 A Brief History of Arabic Handwriting